Francisco Morazán: Exile in South America

-On April 8, 1840, General Francisco Morazán went into exile.
+On 8 April 1840, General Francisco Morazán went into exile.
 He left from the port of La Libertad in El Salvador, and embarked on the schooner Izalco accompanied by 30 of his closest friends and war veterans.
-He stopped in Costa Rica where he sought and obtained political asylum for most of his companions.
-Seven continued on the journey to South America with him.
-Morazán landed at Chiriquí Province, then moved on to David, Chiriquí where his family awaited him.
+He stopped in Puntarenas, Costa Rica where he secured political asylum for some of his followers.
+He settled in Panamá until 1841 when he traveled to Peru to serve in its army.

 While in David, Morazán was informed by his friends of the fierce persecutions suffered by his supporters at the hands of Rafael Carrera and other Central American leaders.
 Outraged by this and by the chain of insults and slander against him by some members of the press, he wrote and published his famous 'Manifest of David' dated July 16, 1841.

 While he was still in David, Morazán also received calls from his liberal colleagues in Costa Rica.
 Braulio Carrillo, governor of that state, had restricted individual liberties, placed limits on freedom of the press, and derogated the Political Constitution of 1825.
 He replaced it with a new constitutional charter, denominated "Law of Bases and Guarantees", where he declared himself 'Chief of State for Life'.
 Furthermore, Carrillo declared Costa Rica a free and independent state.
 However, Morazán wanted to stay away from Central America affairs, and travelled to Peru.
 Once in Lima, he received the invitation of Mariscal Agustín Gamarra to command a Peruvian division, at a time when his country was at war with Chile.
 But Morazán declined, because he found this war very confusing and troubling.
 Peru, Bolivia, Colombia and Chile were all involved in a twelve-year war, which brought about a train of baneful stages of chaos, among all countries involved.

 In Peru, Morazán was fortunate to find good friends with whom he shared the same ideals.
 These included Generals José Rufino Echenique and Pedro Bermudez.
 Around 1841, the English began to intervene in the Mosquito territory, located between Honduras and Nicaragua.
 This intervention prompted Morazán to end his self-imposed Peruvian exile, and he decided that it was time to return to Central America.
 With the financial backing of General Pedro Bermudez, he departed from Callao on board the "Crusader" in late December 1841.
 On that trip he was accompanied by General Cabañas and Saravia, and five other officers.
 He and his companions made stops in Guayaquil, Ecuador and Chiriqui where he met with his family before returning to Central America.